zerneo85/ESP-Controlled-Rocket/docs/assembly_guide.md

 ## Final Assembly and Testing

 1. **Pre-Flight Check:**
-   - Double-check all wiring and mounting.
+   - Double-check all wiring, mounting, and component alignments.
-   - Ensure that the sensors are correctly aligned and unobstructed.
+   - Ensure sensors and camera are correctly aligned and unobstructed.
 2. **Power On and Diagnostics:**
    - Upload the flight computer firmware and power on the system.
-   - Use the serial monitor to verify sensor readings and connectivity.
+   - Use the serial monitor to verify sensor readings, camera status, and connectivity.
 3. **Ground Testing:**
    - Test the parachute mechanism by simulating an altitude drop.
-   - Check the web dashboard for real-time telemetry.
+   - Activate timelapse mode using the web interface and check for image capture.
+   - Verify the live telemetry on the web dashboard.
 4. **Final Assembly:**
    - Once diagnostics are complete, assemble all parts into the final rocket configuration.
    - Secure the rocket components for safe transport and launch.

 ## Troubleshooting

-- **Sensor Errors:**
+- **Sensor or Camera Issues:**
-  - Check wiring connections if sensors do not initialize.
+  - Check wiring connections and verify sensor addresses.
-  - Verify the I2C addresses using a scanner tool.
-- **WiFi Connectivity:**
-  - Ensure that network credentials are correct.
-  - Verify that the ESP32 is within range of the WiFi network.
-- **Servo Malfunction:**
-  - Test the servo separately to ensure proper operation.
+  - Test the camera module separately to ensure proper operation.
-  - Check power supply and signal integrity.
+- **WiFi/OTA Connectivity Problems:**
+  - Confirm that network credentials are correct and the ESP32 is within range.
 - **SD Card Logging Issues:**
-  - Confirm that the SD card is properly formatted.
+  - Ensure the SD card is properly formatted and connected.
-  - Verify pin connections as per the SD_MMC interface definitions.
+- **Servo or Timelapse Malfunctions:**
+  - Test the servo and verify power supply.
+  - Review debug outputs via serial monitoring for further clues.

 ## Additional Resources